Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

 \subsection{The Kitaev chain model of topological superconductivity}

-As discussed in \cref{sec:transmon}, the traditional Josephson effect leads to a $2\pi$-periodic $\cos \hat{\scphase}$ term in the circuit Hamiltonian.
-In contrast, a fractional Josephson effect leads to a $4\pi$-periodic, $\cos(\hat{\scphase}/2)$ term.
+The traditional Josephson effect leads to a $2\pi$-periodic $\jenergy \cos \hat{\scphase}$ term in the circuit Hamiltonian, \cref{eq:hamiltonian-transmon}.
+In contrast, a fractional Josephson effect leads to a $4\pi$-periodic term proportional to $\cos(\hat{\scphase}/2)$.
 The possibility of a fractional Josephson effect in topological superconductivity was discussed by Kitaev in a simple model of a one-dimensional topological superconductor \cite{kitaev_unpaired_2001} (and since then, the fractional Josephson effect has been shown to persist in more general systems exhibiting topological superconductivity \cite{fu_josephson_2009}).
 In this section, we review the Kitaev chain model for a one-dimensional topological superconductor.
-In the next section, we review how the Kitaev chain is used to model a $4\pi$-periodic topological superconducting junction.
+In the next section, we explain how the Kitaev chain is used to model a $4\pi$-periodic topological superconducting junction.